interfacerproject/Interfacer-notebook/README.md

 ```
 python make_files.py -e <your endpoint>
 ```
 **IMPORTANT**: this must be the same (literally) endpoint you also specify in the first cell of the notebook.

-Run this when you are using an endpoint for the first time, or it might overwrite your existing conf files.
+Run this when you are using an endpoint for the first time.
+The script will not overwrite existing files, so if you want to reset the conf files you need to delete them manually.

-You should edit the `cred_users.<encoded_endpoint>.json` with the data for your 2 users.
+Subsequently, you should edit the `cred_users.<encoded_endpoint>.json` with the data for your 2 users.

 At this point you should be able to run all the notebook and inspect the data it generates.